 Demonstrate an awareness of the natural and built environment through hands-on investigations, observations, questions, and representations of their findings.

 Communicate their thoughts and feelings, and their theories and ideas, through various art forms.

-Demonstrate an understanding of the natural world and the need to care for and respect the environment paper, hard surface such as a tabletop or clipboards (for outdoor use), crayons (with paper removed), Classifying Trees Resource Sheet (optional)
+Demonstrate an understanding of the natural world and the need to care for and respect the environment

 Science: Needs and Characteristics of Living Things.